Chronic Diarrhea in Dogs

 • Smaller volume of feces than normal

-• Dog will pass feces significantly frequently than normal (4 or more times a day)
+• Dog will pass feces significantly more frequently than normal (4 or more times a day)

-• Dogs will strain to defecate, appearing urgent
+• Dogs may strain to defecate, appearing urgent

 • Feces may appear to contain flecks of blood

-Inflammatory bowel disease (IBD)- In affected dogs, the intestine is taken over by inflammatory cells, eventually leading to scar tissue throughout the lining of the digestive system.
-Dogs with this condition often have a bad hair coat, due to poor absorption of nutrients.
-Diagnosis of IBD can be difficult to confirm.
-Treatment is aimed at reducing the inflammation, as well as dietary changes to provide a more easily digestible food source.
+Inflammatory Bowel Disease (IBD): In affected dogs, inflammatory cells take over the intestines, leading to scar tissue throughout the digestive system.
+Dogs with IBD often have a bad hair coat due to poor absorption of nutrients.
+Diagnosis of IBD can be difficult, and treatment usually involves reducing inflammation and changing the diet to make it easier to digest.

-Bacterial infection, such as Salmonella or Clostridium perfringens, often cause severe chronic diarrhea.
-Fecal cultures can be used to diagnose the presence of these bacteria, and long-term treatment can be utilized to treat and prevent reoccurrence.
+Bacterial Infection: Bacteria such as Salmonella or Clostridium perfringens can cause severe chronic diarrhea.
+Fecal cultures help identify these bacteria, and long-term treatment can prevent recurrence.

-Many causes of large bowel intestinal disease are the same as those in small bowel disease, such as parasite infections, bacterial infections and Addisons disease.
-In addition, other causes of large bowel diarrhea include :
+Many causes of large bowel intestinal disease are similar to those of small bowel disease, including parasite infections, bacterial infections, and Addison’s disease.
+However, there are also other causes of large bowel diarrhea:

-Dietary changes that occur too quickly can cause acute and chronic diarrhea.
-Making food changes gradually, over a course of 7-10 days can help to prevent this problem.
+Dietary Changes: Switching to a new food too quickly can cause both acute and chronic diarrhea.
+Gradually introducing new food over 7-10 days can help prevent this problem.

-Lymphosarcoma is a malignant form of cancer that most often affects the lymph nodes and hepatobiliary, gastrointestinal or respiratory symptoms.
-Dogs with gastrointestinal lymphosarcoma typically have weight loss, lethargy, vomiting, diarrhea and abdominal discomfort, and may have concurrent illness in other body systems.
+Lymphosarcoma: This cancer typically affects the lymph nodes but can involve gastrointestinal symptoms.
+Dogs with gastrointestinal lymphosarcoma experience weight loss, lethargy, vomiting, diarrhea, abdominal discomfort, and concurrent illness in other systems.

-Abdominal radiographs may be performed to rule out an intestinal obstruction or masses in the abdomen or spleen as a cause of chronic diarrhea.
+Abdominal radiographs may be taken to rule out intestinal obstructions or masses that could be causing the diarrhea.

-If no obvious cause of the diarrhea can be determined, an abdominal ultrasound may be recommended to assess if the bowel walls appear thickened (indicating inflammatory bowel disease) and to do a further check for an intestinal mass, foreign body as well as evaluate the condition and function of the intestinal tract.
+If no obvious cause is found, an abdominal ultrasound may be recommended.
+This can check for thickened bowel walls (indicating inflammatory bowel disease) or assess for intestinal masses, foreign bodies, or evaluate the health of the intestinal tract.

-Treatment and success rates are highly dependent on the underlying cause of diarrhea.
-It is highly important to determine the cause for chronic diarrhea in dogs, as the treatment will vary greatly depending on the cause.
-In some cases total resolution of symptoms may not be possible, but with proper medical management, may become well controlled and manageable.
+Treatment and success rates depend heavily on the underlying cause of the diarrhea.
+Determining the cause is crucial, as treatments can vary greatly.
+In some cases, total resolution of symptoms may not be possible, but with proper medical management, the condition can become well-controlled and manageable.

 Share: